Skip to Content

 Our Rancho Cucamonga estate planning lawyer helps clients with the following types of powers of attorney:

-• Durable: This power of attorney allows someone to act in the place of another person for all financial decisions
+• Durable: This power of attorney allows someone to act in the place of another person for all financial decisions.
+It remains effective even if you become mentally incapacitated, thus providing seamless management of your affairs when you need it most.

 • Limited: This form of power of attorney is put in place for a single, specific duty.
-After this task is accomplished, the power of attorney is no longer valid
+After this task is accomplished, the power of attorney is no longer valid.
+This type is ideal for one-time transactions like buying a house or selling a car.

-• General: A general power of attorney allows an agent to act on your behalf in financial affairs if you were to become unable to do so
+• General: A general power of attorney allows an agent to act on your behalf in financial affairs if you were to become unable to do so.
+It provides broad powers but typically becomes ineffective if you become incapacitated unless specified otherwise as durable.

 An agent named in a power of attorney is able to complete financial transactions including buying and selling real estate, handling taxes, completing bank transactions, and more.
 These different types of powers of attorney allow you to grant specific levels of control to your agent.